 -F "file=@/path/to/app/file/Application-debug-test.apk"

-A sample response for the above request is shown below:
+A sample response for the request is as follows:

 {